Adnan Al Rajeev

 Adnan Al Rajeev (11 May 1987) is a Bangladeshi filmmaker, producer and scriptwriter known for his contributions to television, advertising and cinema.
-He began his career in 2004 and has since become a prominent figure in the Bangladeshi entertainment industry.
+He began his career in 2004 and has since been a known in the Bangladeshi entertainment industry.
 He has served as a creative director and co-director for various productions, including the 2024 season of Coke Studio Bangla.

 Early life and education

 Born in Tangail, Bangladesh, Rajeev started his journey in the visual medium at the age of 17.
-He began as an assistant director at Chabial, a production house founded by renowned filmmaker Mostofa Sarwar Farooki.
+He began as an assistant director at Chabial, a production house founded by filmmaker Mostofa Sarwar Farooki.

 Career

 Television and Advertising

 After five years as an assistant director, Rajeev made his directorial debut with the television film Ucchotoro Podartho Biggan in 2008.
-He went on to direct several acclaimed TV dramas, including All Time Dourer Upor (2013), Middle Class Sentiment (2014), and Bikal Belar Pakhi (2017).
-In addition to television, he has directed over 500 television commercials and founded Runout Films, one of Bangladesh's leading production houses.
+He went on to direct several TV dramas, including All Time Dourer Upor (2013), Middle Class Sentiment (2014), and Bikal Belar Pakhi (2017).
+In addition to television, he has directed numerous television commercials and founded Runout Films.

 Web and Film Projects

 Rajeev expanded into web content with the 2021 release of YouTumor on the OTT platform Chorki.
-He has produced more than 13 web films and series for platforms like Chorki and Hoichoi Bangladesh, including titles such as Mohanagar 2, Khachar Vetor Ochin Pakhi, and Nikhoj.
+He has produced numerous web films and series for platforms like Chorki and Hoichoi Bangladesh, including titles such as Mohanagar 2, Khachar Vetor Ochin Pakhi, and Nikhoj.